-Traveling further north and west you’ll reach Snæfellsnes peninsula and will stop at Ytri-Tunga Farm.
+Traveling further north and west, you’ll reach the Snæfellsnes peninsula and will stop at Ytri-Tunga Farm.
 There you’ll get a chance to try and spot some of the local wildlife.
-The beach at Ytri-Tunga is home to a seal colony as well as a variety of seabirds.
+The beach at Ytri-Tunga is home to a seal colony, as well as a variety of seabirds.

 Lifting Stones, Shipwreck & Literature

-The tour continues on after lunch to Djúpalónssandur, a peaceful, black-pebbled beach with gorgeous views of the sea.
-Your guide will fill you in on the stories behind the lifting stones found on the beach and as well as the remnants of a shipwreck.
+The tour continues after lunch to Djúpalónssandur, a peaceful, black-pebbled beach with gorgeous views of the sea.
+You will be feeled in on the stories behind the lifting stones found on the beach and as well as the remnants of a shipwreck.

-Looking inland from the beach are scenic view of the glacier Snæfellsjökull.
-While stunning in its own right, this glacier was made famous when writer Jules Verne located his entrance to the center of the earth beneath this ice cape in his novel, “Journey to the Centre of the Earth”.
+Looking inland from the beach is the scenic view of the glacier Snæfellsjökull.
+While stunning in its own right, this glacier was made famous when writer Jules Verne located his entrance to the center of the earth beneath this ice cape in his novel, “Journey to the Centre of the Earth.”

 The Stand-Alone Mountain

 From Djúpalónssandur head over to the north coast of Snæfellsnes peninsula to Grundarfjörður fishing village.
-Grundarfjörður is surrounded by exceptionally beautiful mountains.
-Not only that, it is also where you will find the peninsula’s most iconic and photographed landmark, the fascinatingly symmetrical mountain, Kirkjufell.
+Stunning mountains surround Grundarfjörður.
+Not only that, but it is also where you will find the peninsula’s most iconic and photographed landmark, the fascinatingly symmetrical mountain, Kirkjufell.
 It soars 1500 ft. up from the shoreline, cutting an imposing figure in the surrounding landscape.

 On the Trail of Berserks

-From beneath the shadow of Kirkjufell you will cross Berserkjahraun lava fields.
+From beneath the shadow of Kirkjufell, you will cross Berserkjahraun lava fields.
 According to Viking legends, this lava field was where two Swedish "Berserks" made the first road in Iceland.
-You’ll make your way over the peninsula to the south side by way of Vatnaleið pass and make your way back to Reykjavik.
+You’ll make your way over the peninsula to the south side by ways of Vatnaleið pass and make your way back to Reykjavik.